jaxparrow07/PseudocodeExample/README.md

 Here we know the number is 10.
 All of the statements are true.
 10 is lesser than 15, 20 and 50.
 But, it will stop if one of the statement is correct and you will only get the output of **"Less than 15"** since it will be ended and it won't moving to the next condition/checks.

 <hr>

+### Real Code Solutions of the above problem
+I wrote some code examples of the same problem to better understand how the same logic and instructions can be applied in various programming technologies/languages.